-- If you've recently migrated servers, you may need to try reconfiguring the store's connection to ShipStation.
+- If you've recently migrated servers, try reconfiguring the store's connection to ShipStation.

-- If you have a hosted cart and you receive this error when trying to import orders, especially if it is when it is for a small number of orders, you may need to increase the timeout value for your server.
-So it is advised to reach out to your web-host or the developer that built your website to verify everything is properly configured.
+- If you have a hosted cart and you receive this error when trying to import orders (especially when it is for a small number of orders), you may need to increase your server's timeout value.
+Ask your web host or website developer to verify that everything is properly configured.